opensciencegrid/docker-xcache/stash-cache/README.md

 Optional Configuration
 ----------------------

-Before starting the container, write the following configuration on your docker host:
+In addition to the configuration avove before starting the container, write the following configuration on your docker host:

 1. Write in same file as above(`/opt/xcache/.env') containing the following required environment  variables and values for your XCache: